LightAir/rumyzsh/SECURITY.md

 **Do not submit an issue or pull request**: this might reveal the vulnerability.

-Instead, you should email the maintainers directly at: [**security@ohmyz.sh**](mailto:security@ohmyz.sh), or using the link to [privately report a vulnerability with GitHub](https://github.com/ohmyzsh/ohmyzsh/security/advisories/new).
+Instead, you should using the link to [privately report a vulnerability with GitHub](https://github.com/lightair/rumyzsh/security/advisories/new).

 We will deal with the vulnerability privately and submit a patch as soon as possible.